oasis-tcs/csaf/csaf_2.0/prose/csaf-v2-editor-draft.md

 ## URI length

 A string with format `uri` should not have a length greater than 20000.
-This applies for:
+This applies to:

 * `/document/acknowledgments[]/urls[]`
 * `/document/aggregate_severity/namespace`